 Cognitive Behavioral Therapy

-Medications are used to control the panic experienced during a phobic situation, as well as the anxiety caused by anticipation of that situation and are often used to treat social phobia and agoraphobia.
+Medications are used to control the panic experienced during a phobic situation, as well as the anxiety caused by anticipation of that situation.

 Let's Talk Facts